Hong Kong to sentence dozens of democracy campaigners

 His wife Chan Po-ying, the leader of the LSD, told AFP that Leung “does not have any special thoughts on the sentence” after visiting him on Monday.

-“I feel rather calm too because I won’t be perturbed if I do not hold any illusion.
-I wish for no surprise and no shock,” Chan said.
+“I feel rather calm too… I wish for no surprise and no shock,” Chan said.

 Emilia Wong, girlfriend of rally organiser Ventus Lau, said Lau appeared more anxious in recent months.